← OlongoAfrica Black Orpheus Revisited · Est. November 2024 All Published Work

 Kọ́lá Túbọ̀sún & Sayo

-A conversation on the origins and ambitions of the Black Orpheus Revisited project — why recovering this archive matters now, and what it means for contemporary African literary culture.
+A conversation on the origins, ambitions, and significance of Black Orpheus Revisited — why recovering this archive matters now, and what it means for contemporary African literary culture.

 Watch on YouTube →